Kaylebor/dotfiles_old/README.md

 ## About <a name = "about"></a>

-Personal dotfiles, using xonsh and asdf.
+Personal dotfiles, using zsh and asdf.

 ### Applications included <a name = "apps"></a>